zarr-developers/governance/GOVERNANCE.md

 The Zarr ecosystem consists of the following entities:

-1. **The Zarr Project** — The umbrella entity fiscally sponsored by NumFocus.
+1. **The Zarr Project** — The umbrella entity fiscally sponsored by NumFOCUS.
-   NumFocus-sponsored projects are required to have a formal governance process and may receive financial donations via the NumFocus 501(c)(3).
+   NumFOCUS-sponsored projects are required to have a formal governance process and may receive financial donations via the NumFOCUS 501(c)(3).
 2. **The Zarr Specification** — A document defining the Zarr format for N-dimensional typed arrays.
 3. **Affiliated Software Projects** — Individual software projects (including the specification itself, as well as implementations, tools, and conventions projects) which are part of the Zarr Project.
-These projects are eligible to receive funds via NumFocus and are subject to the overarching Project governance framework.
+These projects are eligible to receive funds via NumFOCUS and are subject to the overarching Project governance framework.
    This list of affiliated projects may evolve over time.
 4. **Non-Affiliated Software Projects** — Other software projects which implement Zarr or interact with it in some way, but are not under the umbrella of the Zarr Project.
-Non-affiliated projects are not eligible for direct funding via NumFocus.
+Non-affiliated projects are not eligible for direct funding via NumFOCUS.

 Governance of the Zarr ecosystem is organized into three tiers, described below.